-Grazie is the quickest way to say thanks in Italian
+1. Grazie is thanks in Italian

 The most popular and straightforward way to say thanks in Italian is a hearty grazie.
 This Italian word is a catch-all that covers both formal and informal situations with just about any audience.
 From the taxi driver who drops you at your destination to the Italian who steps aside to let you through a crowd, grazie is an expected part of a courteous interaction.